iodapson/torslt-mdbook/src/chapter-2/sized.md

 trait Trait: ?Sized {}
 ```

 This is so that trait objects can impl the trait.
-Again, all of the nitty gritty details are in [Sizedness in Rust](./sizedness-in-rust.md). **Do something: make link work**
+Again, all of the nitty gritty details are in [Sizedness in Rust](https://github.com/pretzelhammer/rust-blog/blob/master/posts/sizedness-in-rust.md).